-Five artworks from Black Crow are currently showing with Augmented Reality enhancements that bring Daen’s paintings to life.
+Five artworks from Black Crow were shown with Augmented Reality enhancements that bring Daen’s paintings to life.

-The Augmented Reality enhancements feature animations created by Isobel Knowles, and music by Danny ‘D-Boy’ Ramzen.
+The Augmented Reality enhancements featured animations created by Isobel Knowles, and music by Danny ‘D-Boy’ Ramzen.

 Augmented Reality works are indicated in the gallery below by a red Eyejack symbol.

 Please click on individual tiles to view the full image of the artwork.
 For a description of each work, please download the exhibition room sheet above.